jordanhenderson/serverless-wordpress/README.md

 Terraform will:
 - Upload the built ZIP to S3 (if using `local_zip_path`)
 - Create an IAM role
-- Deploy a Lambda function using `provided.al2023`
+- Deploy a Lambda function using `provided.al2` (Bref currently requires al2)
 - (Optionally) configure a Function URL and VPC networking

 ---